DashineePARMANUM/statistics-projects-summer-2025/R_Statistical_Modeling/R_Docs/R_Exercises.md

-# Excel Data Cleaning and Analysis Exercises: Home Sales Dataset
+## IN THE WORKS

+# R Statistical Modeling: College Freshmen Dataset

 **Dashinee Parmanum**
 *Self-directed portfolio project in Statistics and Data Analysis - Summer 2025*